 The board may transfer a student who has engaged in bullying to another classroom.
-The board will consult with the parent of a child who has engaged in bullying before deciding to transfer the child to another campus.

 Transportation is not provided for a transfer to another campus.
-See the campus principal for more information.
+See the principal for more information.

 [See Bullying on page 33, and policies FDB and FFI for more information.]